Out of Silence (Neil Finn album)

 Out of Silence, released 1 September 2017, is the fourth solo album by New Zealand singer-songwriter, Neil Finn.
 The making of the album was livestreamed on Finn's Facebook page.

 Critical reception

 Metacritic rated the album as 84 out of 100.
 The New Zealand Herald described the album as "quietly astonishing" while The Music Australia rated it as 4 out of 5.

 Singles

 "More Than One of You" and "Second Nature" were released as the first and second singles on 11 and 18 August 2017, respectively.

 Track listing

-All songs were written by Neil Finn, except where noted.
+All songs were written by Neil Finn, additional writers noted below.